Jestico + Whiles completes key new learning centre for the University of Cambridge

 Right now, there is one simple word that everybody is paying attention to – and that’s cleanliness.
 Everybody is very socially aware of hygiene and clean areas.
 We’ve all been hit really unawares by COVID and it has brought to light the fragility of who we are as people.
 I think going forward in new build designs and new hotels we’re really going to be focused on the materials we use, and how they can be maintained.
 We’ll focus on social interaction – influenced by watching how people are interacting with current spaces and social activity.

-I think if hospitality in general – bars, restaurants, hotels – were prepared to be able to social distance with a few flexible changes, then I don’t think we would have had to shut down to the extent we have now.
+I think if hospitality in general – bars, restaurants, hotels – were prepared to be able to social distance with a few flexible changes, then I don’t think we would have had to shut down to the extent we have earlier in the year.
 I think they’re really looking at how they can be flexible in the future to cope with things like this.

 Over the last few years, these spaces have been designed with the word community in mind.
 You have these long communal tables that can accommodate 12 people working at the same time.
 They might not know each other, but you’ve got this feeling of hustle and bustle and community.
 Going forward into a post-COVID world, that’s not going to be practical anymore.
 It would be a practical solution to try and involve that communal feeling but have smaller pod environments.
 I think that’s a more realistic option.